1Zpresso Q2 $45 vs Silvia V6 $900 vs Encore $165 2026

 Yes.
 The PID removes temperature surfing, which is 30% of the learning curve.
 You'll pull consistent shots faster.
 For beginners, this justifies the premium.
 For experienced espresso drinkers upgrading machines, the temperature consistency alone is worth it.

-The only reason to go with the standard Silvia is if budget is genuinely tight.
+The only reason to go with the standard Silvia is if budget is really tight.
 If you can't afford the extra $100 for V6, you probably shouldn't be buying an $800 machine anyway.

 Bottom Line